<-------------------------------------------------------------------------------------------------------------------------->

 • Power transformers and inductors design, analysis and calculation of the losses;

-• Feedback control loop relationships;
+• Feedback control loop design;

 The covered converter topologies are: